christianheinrichs/codecademy-projects/code-n-tell/README.md

 project.

 As far as I can remember, it was first located in the jQuery track, but has now been moved to the Codecademy Codebits feature.
+Since the Codebits feature was removed, please refer to the CodePen versions.

 - [List maker CodePen version](https://codepen.io/christianheinrichs/pen/bJBqWw)
 - Navigation header Codebits version